Torniojaws/vortech-front/README.md

 # Vortech Frontend

-This will be the frontend for https://www.vortechmusic.com
+This is the frontend for https://www.vortechmusic.com

 ## Stack